IOM3 Younger Members' Committee: Get involved!

 - Continued Professional Development.
 The Institute runs events, from one-day courses on specialised areas to improving soft skills such as communication or presentation skills.
 These help you progress in your career and gain professional qualifications.
 Providing the criteria are met, you can become a Chartered Engineer, Incorporated Engineer or Engineering Technician with the Engineering Council, and a Chartered Scientist with the Science Council.

-- Represent the interests of younger members within IOM3 (normally under 35)
+- Represent the interests of student and early career* within IOM3

 - Represent IOM3 externally

-- Provide support/advice to younger members on Institute matters
+- Provide support/advice to student and early career members on Institute matters

-3-4 face-to-face meetings per year.
+The Committee holds 3 face-to-face meetings per year.
 It is expected that Committee members should be able to attend at least one of these meetings.
-Appreciating the members' work commitments, if you are unable to attend the meeting, we expect you to go through the agenda and supply your ideas and thoughts so these can be included in the discussion and trust the ones attending on their judgement Failure to attend or provide feedback for three consecutive meetings will result in the Committee reviewing membership.
+Appreciating the members' work commitments, if you are unable to attend the meeting, we expect you to go through the agenda and supply your ideas and thoughts so these can be included in the discussion and trust the ones attending on their judgement.
+Failure to attend or provide feedback for three consecutive meetings will result in the Committee reviewing membership.

-Each Committee member is expected to be an active participant in one of the 'focus groups' on events, student newsletters and communications.
+Each member is expected to be an active participant in one of the Committee's activities.